Canada's Dairy Industry at a Glance

 The Canadian cheese industry has entered into a maturity phase, evidenced by its know-how developed through extensive cheese making traditions and the diversity of its more than 1000 varieties of cheese (cow, goat, ewe and water buffalo).
 Many of these are recognized around the world for their quality and taste.

-In 2015, imports of dairy products totaled 198,503 tonnes ($899.4 million) and exports reached 82,476 tonnes ($211.1 million).
-This represented a sluggish in import value and 24.9% drop in export value from last year.
-As illustrated in figure 1 of Canadian dairy trade balance during the last decade, imports of dairy have been consistently higher than exports.
+In 2016, imports of dairy products totaled 233,560 tonnes ($969.4 million) and exports reached 98,758 tonnes ($235.3 million).
+This represents an annual growth of 7.7% in import value and 11.4% in export value from last year; however, the export value is still below the 2014 level.
+As illustrated in figure 1 below, Canadian imports of dairy products have been consistently higher than exports.

 Source: Statistics Canada